 One of the most shocking Doomsday casting announcements came with the reveal of Alan Cumming, who will reprise his role as Kurt Wagner/Nightcrawler.
 The actor behind this blue-skinned mutant will be 61 years old in 2026 as he comes back to the Marvel universe for the first time in what will be 23 years.

-Originally taking on Nightcrawler when he was 38 years old, he first played the iconic teleporting mutant in 2003's X2, which marked his only Marvel movie to date.
-His return in Doomsday will give him a chance to play the role with more modern filming techniques, along with a much quicker costuming process.
+Originally taking on Nightcrawler when he was 38, he first played the iconic teleporting mutant in 2003's X2, marking his only Marvel movie to date.
+His return in Doomsday will allow him to play the role with more modern filming techniques and a much quicker costuming process.

 Rebecca Romijn

-A second blue-skinned legacy mutant will join Doomsday as Rebecca Romijn comes back to her classic character, Raven Darkhölme, better known as Mystique.
+A second blue-skinned legacy mutant will join Doomsday as Rebecca Romijn comes back to her classic character, Raven Darkhölme, aka Mystique.
 Romijn will reach her 53rd birthday before Doomsday's debut after starting her tenure with this Marvel antihero when she was 27.

 Avengers 5 will give Romijn her fifth appearance as Mystique, known for her shapeshifting abilities, with 2011's X-Men: First Class being her last time playing the role.
-Returning in an era with far more advanced CGI capabilities, Mystique's blue skin and mutant abilities should be much easier to depict on screen this time.
+Returning to an era with far more advanced CGI capabilities, Mystique's blue skin and mutant abilities should be much easier to depict on screen.

 David Harbour